americanexpress/one-app-cli/packages/holocron-dev-server/README.md

 The config uses [`one-amex.runner`][one-app-runner] (`modules`, `rootModuleName`, `moduleMapUrl`, `dockerImage`, `envVars`) and [`one-amex.bundler`][one-app-bundler] (`providedExternals`, `requiredExternals`) to set up the HMR environment for your Holocron module.

+#### Default Values

+In the case that certain configuration options are not present in the Holocron module config, there are default values that are used in its place.

+- the root module name (`rootModuleName`) will use the current module if it is not defined.
+- the docker image (`dockerImage`) will default to `oneamex/one-app-dev:latest` if not defined.

 #### **Parrot Scenarios**
 If a `mock/scenarios.js` exists in your module,